Battle of Copenhagen (1801): Denmark–Norway

+Archaeological finds

+In 2026, maritime archaeologists from the Danish Viking Ship Museum discovered the wreck of the Dannebroge after 225 years at a depth of around 15 meters.
+The wreck remained buried beneath layers of silt for over two centuries before being identified during surveys linked to the construction of the Lynetteholm artificial island.
+Artefacts such as cannonballs and structural remains, along with possible human remains, provide archaeological evidence of the battle.

 Legacy

 The death of Tsar Paul of Russia changed the diplomatic scene and reduced the political importance of the battle, and material losses in the battle were of little importance to the fighting strength of either navy (the Danish side had taken great care to spare its first-class ships), it did however demonstrate that British determination to ensure continued naval superiority in the war against France was supreme.